Golden Touch Craps

 In the old days, you could beat the game using traditional card counting systems, like High Low, that required weeks and sometimes months to learn and master.

-Nowadays, it’s possible for average players to play with an edge using much simpler card counting techniques.
+Nowadays, its possible for average players to play with an edge using much simpler card counting techniques.
 Speed Count, Ace/10 Front Count, K-O, Kiss, and other less complicated and easier to learn-and-use counting systems now make it much easier for average players to play blackjack with the slight edge over the house (rather than vice versa).

 Even though the game of blackjack has changed and will continue to change, there will always be some good games, only smart players will have to scout for them.
 Tournament blackjack also has become much more popular then it ever was, and learning how to play well is a lot much easier thanks to the vast amount of information on blackjack available on the Internet (including chat rooms and newsletters).